mahesh-ict-dev/datagol-knowlegde-base-v1/docs/Lakehouse/Data Sources/Adding data sources.md

 -   [How to get the Shopify API password](https://youtu.be/-v_FbEvRD98 "https://youtu.be/-v_FbEvRD98")
 :::

-To add Shopify as a datasource, do the following:
+To add Shopify as a data source, do the following:

-1. From the left navigation panel, click **Lakehouse** and then click **Datasource**.
+1. From the left navigation panel, click **Lakehouse** and then click **Data Sources**.

 2. From the upper right corner of the page, click the **+ New Database** button to start the process of adding a new database.